 Jerusalem is supposed to be a shared holy city for all three Abrahamic religions, and East Jerusalem is supposed to be the future capital of a Palestinian state.
 In moving its embassy, the U.S. symbolically gave Jerusalem over to Israel, ignoring the existence of all the Palestinian people who call Jerusalem home, and enabling further annexation and colonization.
 The move has threatened the peace process and deeply pained Palestinian people, as they’re cut off from their holy city and their homeland.

-For a long time, I’ve been hypersensitive about anything that I say about Israel and Palestine.
-I have been afraid to speak, ultra-anxious about the words I choose when I do.
+For too long, I’ve been hesitant to speak up for myself as a Palestinian person, ultra-anxious about the words I choose when I do.
 Yet now I’ve been to Palestine, heard my family’s story, and seen how the Nakba continues to affect people who are my flesh and blood.
 I know how high the stakes are, how urgent the crisis is.
-Every day can bring more news of the conflict escalating, continued annexation, unarmed Palestinian people killed, children detained, or homes demolished.
+Every day can bring more news of the conflict escalating, continued annexation, unarmed Palestinian people murdered, children detained, or homes demolished.

-Now more than ever before, I feel called to use my voice.
-Palestine is in my heart, forever my struggle for justice and my prayer for peace.
+More than ever before, I will speak.
+Palestine is forever my struggle for justice and my prayer for peace.